 As the result of high quality and durable stainless steel load cells and modern electronic design, Arlyn Scale’s wheelchair scales deliver unbeatable accuracy.
 Our wheelchair scales offer customers a resolution of .2-pounds.
 This means a patient sitting in his or her wheelchair will be measured within .2-pound of his or her true weight.

-All of the scales Arlyn Scales manufacturers are shipped pre-calibrated and are able to recalibrate themselves.
+All of the scales Arlyn Scales manufacturers are shipped pre-calibrated.
 This means higher accuracy for our customers and no service or repair costs required.
+They also shouldn’t suffer from any kind of drift effect over time.
+You’ll be able to rely on them for years to come.

 Connectivity Options Included for Convenient Data Transfer